Nanga Parbat

 Nanga Parbat is one of the 14 eight-thousanders.
-An immense, dramatic peak rising far above its surrounding terrain, Nanga Parbat is known to be a difficult climb, and has earned the nickname Killer Mountain for its high number of climber fatalities.
+It rises far above its surrounding terrain and has the second-highest prominence among the 100 tallest mountains on Earth only behind Mount Everest.
+Nanga Parbat is well-known for being an extremely difficult climb, and has earned the nickname Killer Mountain for its high number of climber fatalities and pushing climbers to their limits.
+According to Guinness World Records, Nanga Parbat is the fastest growing mountain in the world, growing taller at a rate of 7 mm (0.27 in) per year.

 Etymology

 The name Nanga Parbat is derived from the Sanskrit words nagna and parvata, which, when combined, translate to "Naked Mountain".
-The mountain is known locally by its Tibetan name Diamer or Deo Mir, meaning "huge mountain".
+The name refers to the south face, which is usually snowless.
+The mountain is known locally by its Shina name Diamer or Deo Mir, from Sanskrit dēvamēru, meaning "mountain of the gods".

 Location

 Nanga Parbat forms the western anchor of the Himalayan Range and is the westernmost eight-thousander.
 It lies just south of the Indus River in the Diamer District of Gilgit–Baltistan in Pakistani-administered Kashmir.
-In some places, it flows more than 7 km below the high-point of the massif.
+In some places, the river flows more than 7 km below the high-point of the massif.
 To the north is the western end of the Karakoram range.

 Notable features

 Nanga Parbat has tremendous vertical relief over local terrain in all directions.

 To the south, Nanga Parbat has what is often referred to as the highest mountain face in the world: the Rupal Face rises 4600 m above its base.
 To the north, the complex, somewhat more gently sloped Rakhiot Flank rises 7000 m from the Indus River valley to the summit in just 25 km, one of the ten greatest elevation gains in such a short distance on Earth.

 Nanga Parbat is one of only two peaks on Earth that rank in the top twenty of both the highest mountains in the world, and the most prominent peaks in the world, ranking ninth and fourteenth respectively.
-The other mountain is the famous Mount Everest, which ranks first on both lists.
+The other is Mount Everest, which ranks first on both lists.
 Nanga Parbat is also the second most prominent peak of the Himalayas, after Mount Everest.
 The key col for Nanga Parbat is Zoji La in Kashmir Valley, which connects it to higher peaks in the remaining Himalaya-Karakoram range.

-On the Tibetan Plateau Nanga Parbat is the westernmost peak of the Himalayas whereas Namcha Barwa marks the east end.
+On the Tibetan Plateau, Nanga Parbat is the westernmost peak of the Himalayas, whereas Namcha Barwa marks the east end.